katallaxie/generator-angular2-ts/README.md

-# Angular 2.x Generator + TypeScript
+# Angular 2.x Generator + TypeScript/Babel (ES6/E7)

-> Experimental Yeoman generator for your next Angular 2.x project
+> Experimental Yeoman generator for your next Angular 2.x project; which supports TypeScript and Babel (ES6/7)

 The generator is coded in [ES6](https://github.com/lukehoban/es6features) with [Babel](https://babeljs.io/) as polyfill.
 Thus, it avoids much of the overhead in creating the generator.

 ## Features
 - Angular 2.x
 - Use ES6 Modules via [SystemJS](https://github.com/systemjs/systemjs)
-- TypeScript with SystemJS transpilling
+- TypeScript with SystemJS
+- Babel with SystemJS
 - Modular [Grunt](http://gruntjs.com/)
 - [Sass](http://sass-lang.com/) for CSS preprocessing
 - Bundling JavaScript via SystemJS (SFX)